Categories

 The project

-After years of working heavily on delivering features and improve the experience on various points of the procurement process to its enterprise customers and connecting them to their supply chain, it was set a goal at Tradeshift to focus on the other end of such connections, the sellers.
+After years of working heavily on delivering features and improving the experience on various points of the procurement process to its enterprise customers and connecting them to their supply chain, it was set a goal at Tradeshift to focus on the other end of such connections, the sellers.

 My role